Hendyley/SC1015_Mini_Project/README.md

 If faced any error, refer to [Troubleshooting Documentation for Jupyter](https://jupyter-notebook.readthedocs.io/en/stable/troubleshooting.html)
 <p align="right">(<a href="#top">back to top</a>)</p>

+# Conclusion

+In this project, we have come to the conclusion that our approach to the movement of stocks is too naive, only capable to predict the movement with little accuracy.
+However, it still can be further improved with additional knowledge of ML and Neural Network.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments